 Apply thermal paste on the processor.

 You should apply new thermal paste before installing the heat sink back in place.

 Remove old thermal paste from the processor and heatsink using alcohol swab.

-WARNING: In some laptops the heatsink also covers the graphics chip.
+WARNING: In some models the heatsink also covers the graphics chip.
 The part of the heatsink which covers the graphics chip might have thermal pad on it instead of regular thermal paste.

-Buy a can of computer compressed air.
+Buy a can of compressed air or use a compressor.

 1. Blow air into the fan grill on the bottom.